-For advice on how to use the reference manuals, see [GSW] 18 Learning more about Stata, or see [U] 1.2 The User's Guide and the Reference manuals.
+For advice on how to use the reference manuals, see [GSW] 18 Learning more about Stata, or see [U] 1.2 The Stata Documentation.

 Stata videos

 The Stata YouTube channel is an excellent resource for learning about Stata.
 The brief videos demonstrate many topics using Stata's graphical user interface.
 They cover basic topics, such as data management, graphics, summary statistics, and hypothesis testing, and advanced topics, such as multilevel models and structural equation models.